 Back in April, activewear brand Gymshark took over Manchester with LIFT MCR, a huge fitness exhibition with some of the biggest names in fitness, powerlifting and bodybuilding.
 Now, Gymshark is back for round two and gearing up for another spectacular event in Manchester this October.
 Presenting the Ryan Terry British Championship, Gymshark’s first ever bodybuilding competition, the event will take place at the iconic Manchester Central on October 13 and 14.
 Featuring panel talks, Q&As, athlete meet and greets, a retail zone as well as a cheat day diner, it’s a must-see for fitness enthusiasts.

-18. Glide into Halloween at the fun new Scare Skate
+18. Glide into Halloween as the fun Scare Skate returns

 Skate Manchester is returning for 2023, but rather than waiting until Christmas, organisers have given the event a spooky twist for Halloween.
 Opening on October 27, Mancs will be able to enjoy the spooky ice rink, with guests encouraged to dress up for the occasion.
 The ice rink will be set within the wonderful Cathedral Gardens, where guests will also be able to see the annual Jack-O-Lanterns in the trees, and the fantastic Halloween in the City monsters that pop up on our city’s buildings every year.